Full Petition Text:

 Dear CEO’s of Citi Bank, Deutsche Bank, Goldman Sachs, HSBC, ING, and Morgan Stanley,

-It is vital that you withdraw your financial support for fracking in Argentina’s Vaca Muerta region, notably from the largest operator, YPF as well as other oil and gas companies operating there.
+It is vital that you withdraw your financial support for fracking in the Vaca Muerta basin, in northern Patagonia, Argentina.
+Notably from the largest operator, YPF as well as other oil and gas companies operating there.

 Fracking is devastating.
 It is banned in many European countries as well as states and municipalities in the U.S. and Latin America.
 This includes places where your banks are headquartered.

-The fracking you are funding is having catastrophic consequences for communities that live in Vaca Muerta.
+The fracking you are funding is having catastrophic consequences for communities that live in this region of Patagonia.

 Families are suffering from chronic health issues like asthma and cancer and living in constant fear of earthquakes.
 Indigenous Mapuche people are having their ancestral land stolen, invaded and decimated by wells, pipelines, and heavy machinery.
 Fracking companies are dumping toxic waste close to homes and farmland damaging people’s health and poisoning water supplies.